(Arc-)connectedness for the space of $\mathbb{Z}^d$-actions by $C^2$ diffeomorphisms on 1-dimensional manifolds: The case of a trivial Mather invariant

 Let us again consider a $\mathbb{Z}^d$-action on $[0,1]$, but this time we assume that an endpoint (say, the origin) is hyperbolic for a certain (equivalently, every nontrivial) group element $f$.
 If the action is by $C^2$ diffeomorphisms, then we may use a classical theorem of Shlomo Sternberg \cite{sternberg} in its sharp version (due to Yoccoz \cite{yoccoz}): there exists a germ of $C^2$ diffeomorphism $\hat{g}$ such that $\hat{g} f \hat{g}^{-1}$ is linear about the origin.\footnote{The Sternberg-Yoccoz theorem still holds for hyperbolic germs of $C^{1+\tau}$ diffeomorphisms (see for instance \cite{MW}).
-The use of this more general version allows extending our Main Theorem from $C^2$ to $C^{1+\tau}$ commuting diffeomorphisms (with absolutely continuous derivative), with the exact same proof.
-In particular, this applies whenever the affine derivatives lie not only in $L^1$ but also in $L^p$ for some $p>1$.} By Remark \ref{rem-affine}, conjugacy by $\hat{g}$ transforms the centralizer of $f$ inside the group of germs (which contains the image group of $\Z^d$) into the group of linear transformations.
-Now, a conjugacy by $h^{\alpha}$ transforms this affine action into another action along which the multipliers of group elements at the origin change, and become closer to $1$ as $\alpha$ goes to zero.
+The use of this more general version allows extending our Theorem A from $C^2$ to $C^{1+\tau}$ commuting diffeomorphisms (with absolutely continuous derivative), with the exact same proof.
+In particular, this applies whenever the affine derivatives lies not only in $L^1$ but also in $L^p$ for some $p>1$.} By Remark \ref{rem-affine}, conjugacy by $\hat{g}$ transforms the centralizer of $f$ inside the group of germs (which contains the image group of $\Z^d$) into the group of linear transformations.
+Now, a conjugacy by $h^{\alpha}$ transforms this linear action into another action along which the multipliers of group elements at the origin change, and become closer to $1$ as $\alpha$ goes to zero.
 Finally, a conjugacy by $\hat{g}^{-1}$ transforms this new affine action into a new $\Z^d$ action by $C^2$ diffeomorphisms.

-We denote $\hat{g}^{\alpha} := (\hat{g}^{-1} h^{\alpha} \hat{g})$, and we state the relevant features of this procedure: Conjugacy by $\hat{g}^{\alpha}$ transforms the original $\Z^d$ action into another smooth $\Z^d$ action for which the multipliers of group elements at the origin become closer to $1$.
-Moreover, the map that sends $\alpha$ to the $\Z^d$ action conjugated by $\hat{g}^{\alpha}$ is a continuous deformation (starting at $\alpha = 1$) of the original action.
+We may extend the (local) maps $h^{\alpha}$ and $\hat{g}$ above to $C^2$ diffeomorphisms of $(0,1]$ that coincide with the identity on a neighborhood of the right endpoint.
+We denote $\hat{g}^{\alpha} := (\hat{g}^{-1} h^{\alpha} \hat{g})$, and we state the relevant features of this procedure: Conjugacy by $\hat{g}^{\alpha}$ transforms the original $\Z^d$ action into another smooth $\Z^d$ action on $[0,1]$ for which the multipliers of group elements at the origin become closer to $1$.
+Moreover, the map that sends $\alpha$ to the $\Z^d$-action conjugated by $\hat{g}^{\alpha}$ is a continuous deformation (starting at $\alpha = 1$) of the original action.
 Furthermore, the Mather invariant of the new action remains trivial.